visit-dav/visit/docs/SphynxDocs/Quantitative/Lineout.rst

    Choosing lineout from the Curve plot's variable menu

-It is highy recommended that you modify the Lineout's endpoints before clicking draw, as the defaults will probably not be appropriate for your data.
+It is highly recommended that you modify the Lineout's endpoints before clicking draw, as the defaults will probably not be appropriate for your data.

 Global lineout options